abutun/generic-nft-mint/STATIC-DEPLOYMENT.md

 This guide shows how to generate static files that you can upload directly to any web server without needing Node.js/npm on the server.

+**✅ Centrally configured via `deployment.config.js`**
+All paths, assets, resources, and contract information are automatically managed from one configuration file.

+**🔄 Multi-Project Ready**
+Use the same codebase for multiple NFT collections by simply changing the configuration file!

 ## 🚀 Quick Start

 ### 1. Generate Static Files